 - Temperature-resistant up to 500 °C

-- Chemically stable
+- Chemically molecular structure

-- Excellent dielectric properties
+- Excellent dielectric properties (high dielectric strength)

 - Outstanding arc quenching properties